CDLX Cash-Secured Put Strategy

 - What is the breakeven for a CDLX cash-secured put?

-- The breakeven for the CDLX cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from end-of-day chain premiums.
+- The breakeven for the CDLX cash-secured put priced on this page is no defined breakeven on the modeled curve at expiration, derived from the end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current CDLX market-implied 1-standard-deviation expected move is approximately 8.29%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The CDLX market-implied 1-standard-deviation expected move in the same options snapshot is approximately 90.88%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.

 - When should you consider a cash-secured put on CDLX?